Bringing together African & European research communities with an inclusive astronomy conference: Programme of Activities their Evaluation

 \begin{itemize} \item ``I loved the conference, it was a perfect balance of presentations and time to talk and get to know people.'' \item ``I am a senior researcher based neither in UK nor Africa and not yet maintaining connections with Africa.
 I attended this conference because of my interest in the subject, and thoroughly enjoyed the strong scientific programme and meeting African colleagues on the PhD and professor levels.'' \item ``So many opportunities for talking to people in a relaxed environment.'' \item ``This is probably the most pleasant atmosphere in a conference I have ever experienced.'' \item ``What I liked the most is interacting with people.
 All the conference attendees are unexpectedly nice and helpful and comfortable to talk to.'' \item ``I liked how it aimed to address the inequalities that those in African countries face and bring them to a conference like this.
 The organisation and communication was also outstanding.'' \end{itemize}

-We received little feedback from the small number of online participants.
+We received very little feedback from the small number of online participants.
 However, we know that there they mostly only participated during the scientific contributions part of the conference.
 Our focus was always on generating an effective in-person conference experience.
-Future consideration would be needed to make a more effective hybrid conference format, and/or to consider an online-only equivalent.
+Future consideration would be needed to make a more effective hybrid conference format to facilitate networking, and/or to consider an online-only equivalent.

-\section{Legacy, future and follow-up}
+\section{Legacy, Future and Follow-up}

-Only four months after the conference, we are not yet able to establish its long-term impact.
-However, initial signs are encouraging.
-For example, when we asked ``Would you be interested in attending a conference like this in a future?'', (see Figure~\ref{fig:again}), 94\% of all participants answered ``yes'' (100\% of the African affiliated/origin participants).
-There was enthusiasm to run another similar meeting, potentially on the continent of Africa next time.

 To provide a legacy and citable location of the scientific contributions, in particular for the early-career participants, we created a Zenodo Community\footnote{\url{https://zenodo.org/communities/agnacrosscontinents/}}.
 For those who wished, we added the posters and contributed talk slides to this community.
 48 contributions have been added to this community.
 We hope that this is a useful point of reference for participants who want to cite their contribution during the conference.